Distribution of the bad part of class groups: Acknowledgement

 \section{Acknowledgement}

 I would like to thank Melanie Wood for many useful conversations related to this work.
 I would like to thank Yuan Liu for comments that helped improve the study such that the related results could be generalized to relative class groups.
 I would like to thank Alex Bartel, Aaron Landesman, Fabian Gundlach, and Michael Kural for many useful discussions related to this paper.
-This work was done with the support of National Science Foundation grants DMS-2052036 and DMS-2140043.